rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 Absolute energies, gradients, optimized geometries, and mean electorstatic potential surfaces were compared to the supersystem results.

+:cite:t:`Elango_2008` applied CG-MTA to boric acid nanotubes and nanorings.
+Comparisons to B3LYP/3-21G supersystem energies and (partial) geometry optimizations.
+Additional results with CG-MTA approximated B3LYP and MP2 are reported (6-31+G(d,p) basis set).
+Of note BSSE calculations are foregone due to cost and an expectation that they will not change the results.

 :cite:t:`Rahalkar2008` extended CG-MTA to computations of the Hessian matrix with small-basis HF, B3LYP, and MP2 levels of theory.
 Errors in computed vibrational frequencies were less than a wavenumber.